 (4) CHHUNKA DIA PAKHALA:

 This is when Saja or Basi Pakhala is tempered with "chhunk".
 For preparing the Chhunk heat a pinch of oil on a pan.
-Add mustard seeds, curry leaves and dry red chili and fry it well.
-Add this Chhunka into the Pakhala bowl.
+Then add mustard seeds, curry leaves and dry red chili and saute it.
+Thereafter add this Chhunka into the Pakhala bowl.
 You may also add some curd, if you prefer.
 But don't forget to add little salt before serving.

 You may see a video of the recipe of Pakhala at the following link.